-- General principles of dynamic positioning.

-- The elements of a DP system:

-- Computers and control elements

-- Position reference systems

-- Heading reference systems

-- Wind sensors and other environment reference systems

-- Power generation elements.
-The UPS - Thrusters and manoeuvring systems. - Position reference systems and other sensors; their principles of operation, their use, operational merits and limitations. - Practical demonstration and operation of a typical DP system. - DP vessel operations: hazards associated with certain types of operation, e.g. shallow water and strong tides. - Power generation, distribution and management. - DP watch keeping and watch handover procedures, documentation and communications.
+- 5.1.
+General principles of dynamic positioning. - 5.2.
+The elements of a DP system: - (i) Computers and control elements - (ii) Position reference systems - (iii) Heading reference systems - (iv) Wind sensors and other environment reference systems - (v) Power generation elements.
+The UPS - (vi) Thrusters and manoeuvring systems. - 5.3.
+Position reference systems and other sensors; their principles of operation, their use, operational merits and limitations. - 5.4.
+Practical demonstration and operation of a typical DP system. - 5.5.
+DP vessel operations: hazards associated with certain types of operation, e.g. shallow water and strong tides. - 5.6.
+Power generation, distribution and management. - 5.7.
+DP watch keeping and watch handover procedures, documentation and communications.

 The practical element of this course requires the use of a DP system installed in the training centre and delivered with an adequate level of simulation.
-This equipment must meet the requirements set out in Vol.2 of the Nautical Institute Certification and Accreditation Standard, Annex 5.
+This equipment must meet the requirements set out in Annex 5 of the Accreditation and Certification Scheme Standard Volume 2.
 The minimum equipment required for the Induction Course is Class C simulators.